(CANCELLED) Societal impact of AI with Meredith Whittaker

 Unfortunately, Meredith Whittaker has cancelled her trip to the Netherlands.
 She has done so to to prevent the risk of not being able to travel back to the United States, due to the possible developments with the corona virus.
 This means we’re cancelling this Fridays event at Waag.
 Both AI Now Institute and Waag were really enthusiastic about the event, so we will look at another option to organize it again in the near future.

-Whittaker found the AI Now Institute at New York University.
+On Friday March 6th, Waag is pleased to welcome Meredith Whittaker to discuss artificial intelligence and its role in society.
+With Kate Crawford, Whittaker founded the AI Now Institute at New York University.
 This interdisciplinary research group has been established to gain insight into the social implication of artificial intelligence.

 Engagement in Policy Discussions